-Chamicuro: language with the fewest speakers
+Chamicuro: the language with the lowest number of speakers

 As astonishing as it sounds, this language has only 8 native speakers.
 They all live in Peru and the total number of Chamicuro people equals to approximately 20.
 The reason for that is that the younger generation speaks only Spanish.
 There might be also other languages with the similar number of native speakers we don’t know about yet but this is the perfect example of the languages that are about to extinct.